StanislawHornaGitHub/Powershell_Core_Docker_Scheduler/TaskScheduler/Modules/README.md

 # Task Scheduler Modules
 All `.psm1` PowerShell modules defined in this directory are mandatory for `TaskScheduler.ps1`.
-They provides all required functionality, when `TaskScheduler.ps1` represents basic logic only.
+They provide all required functionalities, when `TaskScheduler.ps1` represents basic logic only.

 # Brief modules description
 ## [`Configuration.psm1`](/TaskScheduler/Modules/Configuration.psm1)